BUILDING A SUCCESSFUL WEBSITE DOES NOT HAPPEN BY ACCIDENT

 If you have cash to spend, I would either start a Shopify store or an Amazon FBA business or I would create an authority information website.

-Authority information websites are ideal because they can make money from ad revenue as well as affiliate marketing but don’t forget about creating some sort of dedicated website or at lease a section of a website to your own products.
+Authority information blogs and websites are ideal because they can make money from ad revenue as well as affiliate marketing but don’t forget about creating some sort of dedicated website or at lease a section of a website to your own products.

 An example of such a site is this website for a 6 pack abs fitness program (which believe it or not makes 12 million dollars a year, in large part because it dominates the fitness niche on the digital product marketplace, Clickbank).